salvatore-campagna/go-playground/weaviate/docs/README.md

 - Ensure results are ranked and sorted based on scores.

 #### **Algorithm Highlights**:

+- **Coordinated traversal**:
+  - Efficiently processes multiple iterators to find documents matching multiple terms and ranking them.
+  - Each iterator processes a sorted list of document IDs (associated to a term and term frequency).
+  - At any given time a min-heap is used to maintain the smalled `DocID` across all iterators.
+  - If a document has all query terms the **TF-IDF** score is computed.
+  - Only relevant documents are processed, while non-relevant ones are skipped
 - **Min-Heap for Block Processing**:
   - Efficiently processes blocks by maintaining a priority queue of terms and their current positions, including DocID and term frequency.
 - **TF-IDF Scoring**: